-Our Code governs the conduct of CAE's directors, officers and employees, as well as contractors, consultants and other business partners acting on our behalf.
+Our Code governs the conduct of CAE's directors, officers and employees.
 Available in five languages (English, French, Spanish, German and Portuguese), the Code acts as our overall ethics framework, which is supplemented by a set of individual policies and procedures that allow us to mitigate specific risks, including with respect to human rights and many more.
 We review our Code and corporate policies regularly.